avadhoot7004/web-development/README.md

 # Internship training at Exaltasoft

 This is an extensive day-by-day log maintained throughout the duration of the internship.
 All the tasks can be found in this repository.

-Please leave suggestions and feedback [here](suggestions.txt).

 ## Day 0
 **01-01-2025**